Rammsauer/greenwashing/README.md

 his briefcase into the back of a shiny, red CONVERTIBLE.
 Tyler leaps over the door into the driver's seat and PEELS OUT.  jack turns away, looks at the Security TFM.

+In the background, a HARRIED MAN dashes after Tyler and the
 </pre>